A bolts-and-all account of a renegade Public schoolboy, and his war against a system that denies self-knowledge: (by Toby Adams)

 And here's the rub: you can learn decency from the common man!
 Early interaction does as well to provision you with the necessary skill-set for life.
 You should never be taught 'specialness', but attain it meritocratically, where there is means to fare and reasonable comparison, not prejudiced by asocial but illusory pre-eminence.
 There are checks and balances in everything, and society (real society, not invented to accommodate the imagined utopia of elitism without merit) offers corrective measures to our behaviour.

-[Since first posting this essay six years ago (2018), I have received NOT A SINGLE counterargument, nor any kind of rebuttal to the claims laid out above from any of the hundreds of former alumni visiting this site, nor those currently schooling there, nor indeed from any of the masters, those still living, nor those currently working...NOT ONE!]
+[Since first posting this essay in 2018 I have received NOT A SINGLE counterargument, nor any kind of rebuttal to the claims laid out above from any of the hundreds of former alumni visiting this site, nor those currently schooling there, nor indeed from any of the masters, those still living, nor those currently working...NOT ONE!]

 I will leave the final words to Yaqub ibn Ishaq al-Kindi, an Arab Muslim polymath who lived during the Islamic Golden Age: